 - Do not skimp on quality - compared to every other piece of tech that you buy for your reps, headsets are relatively cheap and make a huge difference in how your company is perceived (both by the prospect and by the rep!).
 Buy headsets from an established brand (more about that below)

 - Two ears - (binaural) is better than 1 ear.

 - Over the ear with a closed ear cup will keep the noise from the room from coming into the rep's ear.

-- Noise canceling unidirectional microphones close to your mouth are the key to the other party hearing you clearly.
-Gaming headsets do not generally have noise canceling microphones, they tend to be omnidirectional and they pick every noise in the room and that's why I don't think they're great.
+- Noise cancelling unidirectional microphones worn close to your mouth (with a windscreen) are the key to the other party hearing you clearly.
+Gaming headsets do not generally have noise cancelling microphones.
+They tend to be omnidirectional and pick every noise in the room.
+That's why I don't think they're great.

 - Active noise cancellation is for the benefit of your rep, not the other party.
 Active noise cancellation blocks the office noise from getting into their ears.

 - What device will you be connecting the headset to?
 If you want to use IP phones, then you'll most likely go for call center headsets.
 If you want to use softphones, then you can choose between call center USB or Unified Communications headsets

 - Do you prefer a wired or wireless headset?
 In general, wired headsets are more reliable, cheaper, and never run out of battery, but they tether the rep to the computer or phone.
 Wireless headsets allow reps to move around, go to meeting rooms, or huddle spaces, but they are more expensive.